Code-Institute-Submissions/Shadyxstep-Online-Cookbook--MS3_MayResub/README.md

     - "Validate HTML by url to ensure that there are no errors in your markup (https://validator.w3.org/nu/)., errors can be seen in pages - https://validator.w3.org/nu/?doc=https%3A%2F%2Fonline-cookbook-ms3.herokuapp.com%2Fget_recipes"
     - These have been rectified by removing empty elements & adding alt tags to all img attributes on the page.
     - [Correction Commit: 890a688](https://github.com/Shadyxstep/Online-Cookbook--MS3/commit/890a6888af043778d8afaf381927091893dfeece)
+    - Retested all 17* HTML files & rectified any html parsing errors.
+        - The only errors still showing up in the validator are regarding the HTML validator not recognizing jinja templating.

 - Debug turned on in production version.
     - [Correction Commit: 5cd713c](https://github.com/Shadyxstep/Online-Cookbook--MS3/commit/5cd713c940aaed6029b4a8ce0a42d7abce94437e).
     - Debug is now turned to False.

-- Added a tablke of content to readme as suggested in project feedback email.
+- Added a table of content to readme as suggested in project feedback email.

 - App.py file retested to ensure pep8 compliance.
+No issues found.

+- static/css/style.css retested through [CSS Validator](https://jigsaw.w3.org/css-validator/validator), No issues found.

 ## **Disclaimer**